-Greater levels of innovation need to be catalysed within rural communities if Scotland is to successfully decarbonise its transport systems and improve social and economic health wellbeing.
-This is becoming increasingly urgent given the impacts of COVID and the cost of living crisis on people's quality of life.
+Greater levels of innovation need to be catalysed within rural communities if Scotland is to successfully decarbonise its transport systems and improve social and economic health This wellbeing. is becoming increasingly urgent given the impacts of COVID and the cost of living crisis on people's quality of life.

-While the large scale innovation programmes outlined in the NTS Delivery Plan (2022-23) will contribute significantly to climate mitigation, their benefits won't fully reveal themselves for many years.
+While the large scale innovation programmes outlined in the NTS Delivery Plan (2022-23) will contribute significantly climate to change mitigation, their benefits won't fully reveal themselves for many years.